missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017/2017-09-01-Personal-Computers.md

 layout: page
 title: "Personal Computers"
 subheadline: ""
-teaser: "I’ve been thinking about the term ‘personal computer’ lately, and I think I’ve come to a realization about what a personal computer can be, and (more specifically) what it means to me. "
+teaser: "I’ve been thinking about the term ‘personal computer’ lately, and I think I’ve come to a realization about what a personal computer can be, and (more specifically) what it means to me."
 author: Morgan
 categories:
   - tech